 It’s up to us to take care of ourselves.
 That starts with observation.

-In my blog on self-defense I mentioned situational awareness.
+In my post on self-defense I mentioned situational awareness.
 Our instructor emphasized that skill as being more important than any other move or weapon.
 If we see or sense something dangerous in our vicinity, it’s up to us to orient and move to a safer location.

 That brings up another very important survival skill: instinct.
 At this point science cannot measure instinct, but Gonzales’s instinct about getting on a certain plane saved his life once, and many of us have similar stories.
 As far as I’m concerned, instinct is part of observation.
 What do we observe?
 How do we feel about what we observe?

 Our instinct is blunted in all kinds of ways.
 It’s mixed up with political correctness, including racial profiling.
 Few of us want to demonstrate discomfort around others for any reason these days.
 I invariably feel guilty when I react to someone negatively, even if my reaction is entirely private.
-It’s bad and wrong to criticize, to judge, to cross the street to avoid somebody.
+It’s bad and wrong to judge, to cross the street to avoid somebody.
 It’s ugly and hateful.

 Additionally, I’m a woman and I’m highly sensitive, which makes me particularly attuned to body language, voice inflection and all the clanging (to me) subtext of communication beneath whatever words are spoken.
 I can’t prove my intuition.
 I can’t demonstrate it logically.
 I have no wish to diminish or disempower others.
 I’m not a bigot.
 All people have energy and sometimes it’s foul.
 I reserve the right to move away from it.
 If that makes me hateful, woo, dramatic or hysterical, so be it.
 I’m accomplished in the art of noncompliance, but many are not.